pacificbrian/networth/README.md

 ![Networth Main](public/images/networth_main.png)

-If you have rubygems installed, this can be started with: bundle install rake db:migrate\_all
+If you have rubygems installed, this can be started with:
+*  bundle install
+*  rake db:migrate\_all
-  ./script/production   # starts with empty database
+*  ./script/production   # starts with empty database
-or
+or:
-  ./script/demo         # starts with demo database
+*  ./script/demo         # starts with demo database

 The code was written in bits and pieces over the years.
 Much of the codebase here is overdue to be refactored or rewritten, but is mostly stable.
 It might